Skip to content

 Managing process-level webhook volume

-1. Batch processing: Collect webhook events and process them in batches every few minutes
+1. Batch processing: Don’t process events one by one.
+Collect them and process in chunks every 5 minutes

 Preventing duplicate API submissions